davidmarinangeli/Sweet-Bank/README.md

 🔴 Paged List on transactions ( Dashboard )

-🔴 Better handling of network error / empty lists
+🔴 Better handling of network errors / empty lists

 🔴 Fixes on font size and text alignment on both Dashboard and Payee List